FAUSheppy/skillbird/README.md

                             A cache file which makes restarting the system fast

 ## Query Options
 Skillbird has a TCP-Query interface which supports the following queries.
 The separator for player-IDs is always a**comma** and the separator for for teams is always a **pipe** as before, those special characters may not be contained in any of the actual input values.
+A HTTP-api is work in progress (at the start of this project the interface was only intended for sourcemodplugins).

 ### Quality
 Get the balance quality of the current team composition.